 What about NASA?
 Europeans?
 Anyone else?

 Two of America’s Asian allies, Japan and South Korea, that work closely with NASA have large moon plans too.
 However, like NASA, they won’t be part of the 2019 Chinese, Indian, Israeli, and Russian headlines.
-They have made moon headlines before though, when Japanese space probe Kaguya landed on the moon in 2009 and detected uranium, thorium, potassium, magnesium, silicon, calcium, titanium and iron.
+They have made moon headlines before though when Japanese space probe Kaguya landed on the moon in 2009 and detected uranium, thorium, potassium, magnesium, silicon, calcium, titanium, and iron.
 Commercial mining one day?
 Combine this with Helium 3 potential, and Japan wants to go back to take a closer look around.
 However, some Japanese envision even bigger moon plans like turning it into a colossal solar power plant.
-Energy plans aside, the Japan Aerospace Exploration Agency (JAXA) a few weeks ago unveiled plans to develop manned spacecraft for moon landings in 2030, but will first start with a unmanned moon probe in 2021.
-They are riding high after successfully landing two rovers on the asteroid Ryugu, an amazing feat after a three and a half year journey abroad their Hayabusa-2 spacecraft.
+Energy plans aside, the Japan Aerospace Exploration Agency (JAXA) a few weeks ago unveiled plans to develop manned spacecraft for moon landings in 2030, but will first start with an unmanned moon probe in 2021.
+They are riding high after successfully landing two rovers on the asteroid Ryugu, an amazing feat after a three-and-a-half-year journey abroad their Hayabusa-2 spacecraft.